 Step 4: Presentation is key

-In a competitive market, the visual appeal of your proposal can make or break the deal.
+In the competitive UK accountancy market, the visual appeal of your proposal can make or break the deal.
 Invest in professional design.

 - Branding: Ensure the proposal aligns with your firm’s brand identity, including logo, colours, and fonts.